-Carnival’s Dream-class ships, the Dream, Magic, and Breeze, as well as the upcoming Carnival Vista all feature cove balconies, a unique stateroom that can’t be found anywhere else.
-Here is why you should book one.
+Carnival’s Dream, Vista, and Excel-class ships (Carnival Dream, Magic, Breeze, Vista, Horizon, Panorama, and Mardi Gras) all feature cove balconies, a unique type of balcony stateroom that can’t be found anywhere else.

 1. The Privacy